-In an ecosystem, all living things rely on each other and work together to be healthy; but, some species are crucial to the way all the species interrelate.
+In an ecosystem, all living things rely on each other and work together to be healthy; but, some species are more important to the way all the species interrelate than others.
 When a keystone species is removed from a habitat, the habitat is dramatically changed.
 All other species are affected and some may disappear from that ecosystem or even become extinct.

 Keystone Species in Their Environments